A new merchant's guide to shipping and fulfillment options

 - It can hurt your margins.
 When another company is assuming so much of the risk and performing a valuable service for you, it’s no surprise that they expect a substantial cut of the profits.
 Plus, since you’re only ever ordering one product at a time instead of buying in bulk, you’ll never benefit from wholesale discounts that can boost your bottom line.

 - You need industry contacts.
-It’s easy enough to connect with dropshipping companies via Google, but finding the right products in the right place at the right price point is a tall order if you don’t have any insiders guiding you.
+It’s easy enough to connect with dropshipping suppliers with a simple internet search, but finding the right products in the right place at the right price point is a tall order if you don’t have any insiders guiding you.